Kenya: 6-story building collapses in Nairobi | DW | 06.12.2019

 They used their bare hands to dig out the survivors.

+Residents were on hand to rescue ten people from the rubble before emergency services arrived to assist

-A video showed people cheering as one dust-covered person was carried away on a stretcher.
+A video showed people cheering as one dust-covered person was carried away on a stretcher, and another is carried away on a stretcher covered in a blanket.

-Military personnel and emergency services have since arrived to assist with the search and rescue operation.
+Military personnel and emergency services have since arrived at the site, far on the eastern outskirts of the capital, to assist with the search and rescue operation.

 The Kenya Red Cross tweeted that it was setting up psychosocial support services and a tracing desk.